Product Inspector

 The Cookworks 700W Standard Microwave is the budget solo pick: small, simple and focused on reheating rather than extra functions.

-Guide price: about £49
+Guide price: £49

 Where to buy